maryreader/personal-website/content/project/inequalities-in-early-years-education-in-england/index.md

 ---
 title: Inequalities in early years education
 date: 2021-11-10T15:16:29.858Z
-summary: Analysis of the drivers of widening inequalities in early years education using the large administrative educational records in England (the National Pupil Database).
+summary: Analysis of the drivers of inequality in early years education using administrative education records in England (the National Pupil Database).
 draft: false
 featured: false